priv-kweihmann/meta-sca/docs/conf/results.md

 - sca
   - cppcheck
-    - checkstyle or console
+    - checkstyle or console or diff
     - datamodel
     - raw
   - cpplint
-    - checkstyle or console
+    - checkstyle or console or diff
     - datamodel
     - raw
   - pylint
-    - checkstyle or console
+    - checkstyle or console or diff
     - datamodel
     - raw